-Queen's Crescent follows the procedure set out by the SVPP 'Allegations against adults' flowchart which is displayed in the staffroom and adult cloakrooms for easy reference.
+Pitton CE Primary School follows the procedure set out by the SVPP 'Allegations against adults' flowchart which is displayed in the staffroom and adult cloakrooms for easy reference.

-Where anyone in the school has a concern about the behaviour of an adult who works or volunteers at the school, including supply staff and contractors, they must immediately consult the Head of School who will refer to the local authority Designated Officer for Allegations (DOFA).
+Where anyone in the school has a concern about the behaviour of an adult (including online) who works or volunteers at the school, including supply staff and contractors, they must immediately consult the Headteacher/Principal who will refer to the local authority Designated Officer for Allegations (DOFA).

-Any concern or allegation against the Head of School will be reported to the Chair of Governors without informing the Head of School.
+Any concern or allegation against the Headteacher will be reported to the Chair of Governors without informing the Headteacher.

 All staff must remember that the welfare of a child is paramount and must not delay raising concerns for fear a report could jeopardise their colleague's career.
-Queen's Crescent promotes an open and transparent culture in which all concerns about adults working in or on behalf of the school (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+Pitton CE Primary School promotes an open and transparent culture in which all concerns about adults working in or on behalf of the school (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.